Ziang-Lu/Miscellaneous/Java Design Miscellaneous/Class Equality Design/Class Equality Design.md

     As the designer of the current class, in order to avoid symmetry and transitivity problem, we need to make sure that subclasses only adds functionalities or fields that are not relevant to equality check by **declaring our `equals()` method as `final` to avoid it being overriden in the subclasses**.

+    However, this sometimes leads to some **bad semantics**.

-    See below for the corresponding correct implementation.
+    See below for the corresponding implementation.

   * **`getClass()`**